myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-15T06:56:39.192Z
+>
+> I have released the latest build of the atproto/bluesky package for #Dart & #Flutter :)

+This is mainly for those who use #Firehose with these packages, and I fixed the default service to `bsky.network` when using subscribeRepoUpdates.
+All other endpoints default to `bsky.social` as before :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-15T02:50:16.125Z
 >
 > Hello 👋